tylergannon/rails-workflow/README.markdown

 ## Parameterized Callbacks

-If you're passing parameters through the `process_event!` method, you can receive them easily in your callbacks.
+If you're passing parameters through the `transition!` method, you can receive them easily in your callbacks.
 For example:

 ```ruby